 Follow specific instructions, too

 Certainly, there will be post-surgery responsibilities that are specific to each patient’s procedure, and all of the tips mentioned above are valid for those, as well.
 Spinal stenosis surgery is almost always the last resort for someone who has neck or back pain related to this degenerative spine condition, and every patient should do everything in his or her power to make sure that the procedure is a success.
-To learn more about what to expect in the aftermath of spinal stenosis surgery, attend a free seminar given at locations around the country by Laser Spine Institute.
+To learn more about what to expect after spinal stenosis surgery, attend a seminar given at locations around the country by Laser Spine Institute.
 Contact us for information about dates and times of upcoming seminars near you.